puppetlabs/puppetdb/spec/metrics.md

 ## Response format

-A JSON array of zero or more Strings.
+A JSON Object mapping a string to a string:

+* The key is the name of a valid MBean

+* The value is a URI to use for requesting that MBean's attributes

 # Retrieving a specific metric